Clauric/Fishers-Iris-Dataset-Review/README.md

 <img width="320" height="239" src="https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/BWIVIM.png"></p>
 <p align="center"> "Box and whisker plot for I. Versicolor and I. Virginica respectively modified</p>

 The modified data produces a slightly different results when compared to the unmodified data.
-The sepal area comparision shows that _I.
-Versicolor_ has a small area, acroos the minimum, mean, and max values, than either of the other irises.
+The sepal area comparison shows that _I.
+Versicolor_ has a small area, across the minimum, mean, and max values, than either of the other irises.
 The sepal ratio is bigger (32.4%, 33.8%) for _I.
 Setosa_ when compared to the other irises [3].
 However, when _I.
 Setosa_ is compared to both _I.
 Versicolor_ and _I.
-Viriginica_ across the petal area (10.9%, 3.2%), and petal ratio (48.4%, 44.4%).
+Virginica_ across the petal area (10.9%, 3.2%), and petal ratio (48.4%, 44.4%).
 There is considerable overlap between _I.
-Versicolor_ and _I.Virginica_ in the ratios , while _I.
-Viriginica_ is considerably larger when measured across the the areas.
+Versicolor_ and _I.Virginica_ in the ratios, while _I.
+Virgnica_ is considerably larger when measured across the areas.

 # 3. Conclusion

 From the data, it is understandable how Fisher's Iris data set can be used to train machine learning algorithms for pattern recognition, and clustering.
 The analysis suggests that there the data set contains 2 separate clusters.
 The larger of the clusters is made up of an overlap of data points from _I.
 Versicolor_ and _I.
 Virginia_ while the smaller cluster is made up of _I.
 Setosa_.
 This is shown clearly in both the main and modified scatter matrix plot, as well as the statistics derived from splitting the data.
 In the larger cluster, there is less distinction between the two iris species.
-This is where the machine learning can be used to determine which data points refer to which iris, using a combination of pattern reconginition, data classification, and clustering.
+This is where the machine learning can be used to determine which data points refer to which iris, using a combination of pattern recognition data classification, and clustering.

 # 4. Technical information